ryanallen/words-of-my-perfect-teacher/README.md

 If you have no faith, the entrance to the [Dharma](#dharma) is blocked.
 Of the four types of faith,<sup>[11](#11)</sup> aim for faith that is irreversible.

 <details id="11"><summary>Note <sup>11</sup></summary>
-The first three are explained in Part Two, Chapter One.
+The first three are explained in <a href="#chapter-onetaking-refuge-the-foundation-stone-of-all-paths">Part Two, Chapter One</a>.
 A fourth, irreversible faith, is sometimes added to denote the culmination of faith, when it has become an integral part of one's being.
 </details><br>

 **3. Lack of effort**